dpgaspar/Flask-AppBuilder/docs/views.rst

 Most importante Base Properties:

-    - chart_title: Your Chart Title
+:chart_title: Your Chart Title
-    - chart_type: 'PieChart' or 'ColumnChart'
+:chart_type: 'PieChart' or 'ColumnChart'
-    - chart_3d: 'true' or 'false'
+:chart_3d: 'true' or 'false'
-    - height: The height for you chart default is: '400px'
+:height: The height for you chart default is: '400px'
-    - label_columns: : The labels to be shown for columns {'<COL NAME>': '<COL LABEL>', ....} (this is mandatory)
+:label_columns: : The labels to be shown for columns {'<COL NAME>': '<COL LABEL>', ....} (this is mandatory)
-    - group_by_columns: A list for your possible group by's for your table (select * from <TABLE> group by [...])
+:group_by_columns: A list for your possible group by's for your table (select * from <TABLE> group by [...])
-    - datamodel: SQLAModel (flask.ext.appbuilder.models.datamodel), take a look at quick start. (this is mandatory)
+:datamodel: SQLAModel (flask.ext.appbuilder.models.datamodel), take a look at quick start. (this is mandatory)

 Widgets
 -------